-The following article discusses how to get legal help with divorce and what a lawyer can do for you.
+This article discusses how to get legal assistance with divorce and what a lawyer can do for you.

 Common Issues That Arise During a Divorce

 Every case is different, but most divorces require the resolution of some or all of the following legal issues: property division, spousal support, child custody, and child support.
 Any of these can further complicate or prolong the divorce process.
 Some of these potential complications include:

 - How will property and assets be split up between the divorcing spouses?

 - What if only one spouse is working?
 Will that affect the distribution of property?

 - How will bank accounts and debts be divided?